 Heat oil in a frying pan.
 Add garlic, red chilli flakes, cumin seeds and almonds.

 Stir fry for a minute on medium heat till everything is lightly toasted and aromatic.

 Add spinach leaves and sauté for another couple of minutes.

 Place sautéed spinach and all contents of the pan in a serving plate.
 Season with salt and black pepper.

-Top with orange slices and feta, cottage or paneer cheese.
+Top with orange slices, sliced onion and feta, cottage or paneer cheese.

 Squeeze a lemon on top.